agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

 Using nginx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By using gunicorn, we were able to run the application, but without styles as the gunicorn only runs the application and does not serve the static files, and django does not serve static file except in development.
+By using gunicorn, we were able to run the application, but without styles as the gunicorn only runs the application and does not serve the static files django does not serve static file except in development.

 We will use :code:`nginx` to serve the static files , nginx will first get the request, and it will send it to gunicorn.